rpolve/website/index.md

 ## About me

 I like computing, particularly the Unix family and its derivatives.
 My other main interest is Biology, which has to do with my formal education.
-Recently, I transitioned into the tech industry.
-Specifically, the management of HPC systems.
-I used to spend a lot of time tinkering with software, but being employed has been very bad for my tech hobby.

 ## About this site